ashafaei/OD-test/README.md

 - Removal of libraries not easily usable in a serialized/HPC context such as termcolor and visdom.
 - Add in more support for Distributed Pytorch.
 - Add new models, methods etc from the huge number published since Shafei's paper.
+- Replace the classifier-dataset pairing with a factory class that generates a classifer as needed

 Very little is currently complete!
 I'll update this readme as we go.